EnvModellingGroup/hrds/docs/joss_paper.md

 # Summary

-Multiscale modelling of geophysical domains requires data to set up initial conditions such as bathymetry or topography.
+Multi-scale modelling of geophysical domains requires data to set up initial conditions such as bathymetry or topography.
 These data are typically in the form of GIS rasters and can be derived from a number of sources.
 Typically, a single data source is used which has a fixed spatial resolution.
-However, in multiscale models, e.g. [Martin-Short2015], the spatial scale of the model can vary by four or more orders of magnitude, e.g. from kilometre- to sub-metre-scale.
+However, in multi-scale models, e.g. [Martin-Short2015], the spatial scale of the model can vary by four or more orders of magnitude, e.g. from kilometre- to sub-metre-scale.
 In order to use the high resolution data set in the area of highest model resolution one must blend this limited-area highest resolution data with a wider area coarse resolution dataset.
 A choice therefore has to be made to either sacrifice some resolution or create a very large data file.
-For a wide region zooming into metre-scale processes this data file could be terrabytes in size when resampled at the resolution of the highest resolution dataset.
+For a wide region zooming into metre-scale processes this data file could be terabytes in size when re-sampled at the resolution of the highest resolution dataset.
 This problem is particularly acute when using GIS tools such as ```qmesh``` [Avdis2018] to generate meshes from contours or other derivatives of the raster data.